|Nutritional Guidelines (per serving)|

-- In a saucepan over medium heat, sauté the onion (if you are using it) and the garlic in half (2 tablespoons) of the oil, and when the mixture is fragrant and just barely golden, 2-3 minutes, add the fresh or dried chile pepper.
+In a saucepan over medium heat, sauté the onion (if you are using it) and the garlic in half (2 tablespoons) of the oil, and when the mixture is fragrant and just barely golden, 2 to 3 minutes, add the fresh or dried chile pepper.
 Cook for another 30 seconds, until fragrant.
 Add the tomatoes and lower the heat to low.
 Simmer, covered, while the pasta is cooking.

 In the meantime, cook the pasta in salted boiling water.

 When the pasta is al dente, drain it and return it to the pot.